Adding heat to your food can be done in several ways; here’s how to dry peppers.

 There are endless hot peppers out there of varying degrees of hotness, and spicy flavor.

-I can only eat so many peppers fresh and yet I want that same hot taste in my cooking at another time.
+I can only eat so many peppers fresh and yet I want that same hot taste in my cooking at other times.

 I have found drying, depending on the types of peppers, to be the best way to keep this flavor for later.

-Dried pepper flakes are one of the best ways to add a little heat to your cooking.
+Dried pepper flakes are one of the best ways to add a little (or a lot!) heat to your cooking.

 Why Dry Peppers?